 A student may be reinstated to classes following an instructor's evaluation of their abilities and performance.
 Such determinations are made on an individual, case-by-case basis.
-Students must be in attendance by the third class meeting or they are not permitted to begin a course.
+A new or re-entry student must be in attendance by the third class meeting or they are not permitted to begin school.